FRIENDS OF APPALACHIA

 Central Appalachia

-Meetings will be held at Trumbull Congregational Church Sundays 6:30-8:00pm see Calendar Tab FMI
+Meetings are held at Trumbull Congregational Church Sundays 6:30-8:00pm see Calendar Tab

-ADVISOR APPLICATION OPEN FOR THE FOA2023 TRIP $150 DEPOSIT IS DUE WITH THE SUBMISSION OF YOUR APPLICATION
+$150 DEPOSIT IS DUE WITH THE SUBMISSION OF YOUR APPLICATION - use the QR code below to submit deposit

 SAFE SANCTUARY TRAINING and QUIZ - REQUIRED BY JANUARY